 The root of this sampling issue starts with how genetic databases are assembled.
 Daniel MacArthur, PhD, who previously served as co-director of the medical and population genetics program at the Broad Institute, has sequenced tens of thousands of individuals and has spent years building large reference databases of non-pathogenic variation, which is essential for rare disease diagnosis.
 “When we first started sequencing rare disease patients, we would start to go through all the genetic changes we found in their genome and look them up in the existing databases of normal variation, and it was clear at the time those databases were just inadequate,” MacArthur told Inside Precision Medicine.
 “They weren’t accurate enough; they weren’t big enough; they didn’t have enough diversity.”

-This sent Rehm and MacArthur on a mission to build better reference databases of variation.
-In 2014, Rehm, MacArthur, and colleagues at the Broad launched ExAC (exome aggregation consortium), which, according to MacArthur, was based on 60,000 exomes and was the first big release of human variation that was accessible to anyone.
-“Once we built this big resource, we could take the list of every genetic variant that we discovered and how common it was in each to the different populations and put that up so that anyone could access it,” said MacArthur.
+This sent MacArthur on a mission to build better reference databases of variation.
+In 2014, MacArthur and colleagues at the Broad launched ExAC (exome aggregation consortium), which, according to MacArthur, was based on 60,000 exomes and was the first big release of human variation that was accessible to anyone.
+“Once we built this big resource, we could take the list of every genetic variant that we discovered and how common it was in each of the different populations and put that up so that anyone could access it,” said MacArthur.
 “That free access was critical for it being so useful because it meant that any clinical lab anywhere in the world who was sequencing a patient could just go to our website and look up a variant they found and see how common it was.”

 Reaching the underrepresented

-MacArthur, on the other hand, left the Broad because, although focused on trying to bring in lots of different groups of people to acquire data from an as diverse range of individuals as possible, the projects were limited by the data that was being generated by the genomics community as a whole.
+MacArthur, on the other hand, left the Broad because, although focused on trying to bring in lots of different groups of people to acquire data from as diverse a range of individuals as possible, the projects were limited by the data that was being generated by the genomics community as a whole.
 “The data we were pulling together represented hundreds of millions of dollars worth of sequencing data being generated, said MacArthur.

 “The majority of it, at about 60%, was from people of European ancestry, and the non-Europeans included tended to come from only a relatively small number of groups from African Americans, of Latino or Hispanic ancestry, and East and South Asia.
 Many parts of the world weren’t represented, including most non-European communities living in my native Australia.”